Christian Bethancourt Player Props: Rays vs. Orioles

-Christian Bethancourt -- with a slugging percentage of .189 in his past 10 games (including no homers) -- will be in action for the Tampa Bay Rays versus the Baltimore Orioles, with Kyle Bradish on the hill, on June 20 at 6:40 PM ET.
+Christian Bethancourt -- with a slugging percentage of .189 in his past 10 games (including no home runs) -- will be in action for the Tampa Bay Rays versus the Baltimore Orioles, with Tyler Wells on the hill, on June 21 at 12:10 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4) against the Padres.
+He had two hits (going 2-for-4) in his most recent appearance against the Padres.

 Christian Bethancourt Game Info & Props vs. the Orioles